Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

     }

     /**
      * @notice  .
-A View Function to get the ether balance of the contract
+A View Function to get the celo balance of the contract
      * @dev     . returns ether balance of the contract */ function getBalance() public view returns (uint256) {